kubewarden/kubewarden.io/content/blog/2024/12/kubewarden-1-20-release.md

 We're excited to announce the release of Kubewarden v1.20!
 This release brings a nice improvement for deploying with OpenTelemetry and some bug fixes.

-# Supporting more Opentelemetry deployment scenarios
+# Supporting more OpenTelemetry scenarios

 > ⚠️ **IMPORTANT**⚠️
 > The `kubewarden-controller` Helm chart has changed the `values.yml` schema